-12 Extraterritorial reach

-Do your jurisdiction's money laundering laws have extraterritorial reach?
+12 Do the money laundering laws applicable in your jurisdiction have extraterritorial reach?

-Australia's criminal money laundering laws apply where:
+Australia's criminal money laundering laws have extraterritorial application under the Criminal Code and apply where:

-the relevant conduct constituting the alleged offence occurs wholly or partly in Australia or on board an Australian aircraft or ship;

-- the relevant conduct constituting the alleged offence occurs wholly outside Australia and the money or other property is proceeds of crime, or is likely to become or at risk of becoming an instrument of crime, in relation to a Commonwealth, state or territory indictable offence; - the relevant conduct constituting the alleged offence occurs wholly outside Australia and the person is an Australian citizen, resident or corporation; or - the alleged offence is an ancillary offence occurring wholly outside of Australia and the conduct constituting the primary offence occurs wholly or partly in Australia or on board an Australian aircraft or ship.
+- the relevant conduct constituting the alleged offence occurs wholly or partly in Australia or on board an Australian aircraft or ship; - the relevant conduct constituting the alleged offence occurs wholly outside Australia and the money or other property is proceeds of crime, or is likely to become or at risk of becoming an instrument of crime, in relation to a Commonwealth, state or territory indictable offence; - the relevant conduct constituting the alleged offence occurs wholly outside Australia and the person is an Australian citizen, resident or corporation; or the alleged offence is an ancillary offence occurring wholly outside of Australia and the conduct constituting the primary offence occurs wholly or partly in Australia or on board an Australian aircraft or ship.